-Before even bringing the new dog into the house, take him for nice walk around the property so he can get the feel for the land and encourage him to use the bathroom in the best spot.
+Before bringing the new dog into the house, take him for a nice walk around the property to get a feel for the land and encourage him to use the bathroom in the best spot.

 Early attention to this matter will be helpful down the road.

-If this is a puppy or perhaps an older dog that has never been potty trained, you’ll want to place an emphasis on this.
+If this is a puppy or perhaps an older dog that has never been potty trained, you’ll want to emphasize this.

-Crating can help here too as dogs just don’t want to potty in their crates so will hold it.
+Crating can help here, too, as dogs just don’t want to potty in their crates, so they will hold it.